whage/thesis/thesis.md

 ```

 will always be rejected as ill-typed even if `<complex test>` always evaluates to true, because
-static analysis cannot deftermine that this is the case. [@pierce-types-and-prog]
+static analysis cannot deftermine that this is the case. [@tapl]

 > ... [static typing] ... consists in detecting a
 > large family of errors: the application of operations to objects over which they are not defined [...]